 Which Community Groups can apply?

-Applications are now open and we welcome applications from Good Cause groups covering the Lakes and Dales trading area.
+We welcome applications from Good Cause groups covering the Lakes and Dales trading area, you don’t need to be a registered charity.
 In particular we welcome applications covering the following areas:

 St Johns Chapel